rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

     Every time the robot starts, an update to the JSON file is pushed to the registry.
 This is useful when running headless.
 Without a monitor, the IP registry may be the only way to check your current IP since it might change randomly.

 ### 6. Remote Desktop access - NoMachine
+> In this step, we are going to set up NoMachine access.
+Upon completion, you will be able to access the Desktop UI.
+This is unlike the VSCode extension, which allows access to the Jetson only over Terminal.

 1. Download NoMachine to your laptop from the [official site](https://www.nomachine.com/).
     - NoMachine is a remote access software and it is pre-installed on the Jetson.